DanielOBenson/inav/docs/VTOL.md

    - Repeat the same step as point 3 with the model in fixed-wing mode, where the servos are tilted forwards.
    - For this step, you just have to make sure that the motors are pointed exactly forwards.
    - You can do this by adjusting the respective MIN and MAX values in the Output tab for the tilt servo channels while in fixed-wing mode.
    - NOTE: Ensuring that your servos are tilted exactly forward is a crucial step as it can cause the plane to roll slightly if that it is not the case.
-However, ensuring the exact aligment will depend on your specific setup.
+However, insuring the exact aligment will depend on your specific setup.
 If you are using dedicated tilting motor servos rather than standard servos with control arms and pushrods, you can make sure that you are exact by measuring the distance between the front edge of the tilting servo and the of the motor mounting plate.
-If the disances are the uniform across each mount and same on both motors, your servos are pointed forwads correctly.
+If the disances are uniform across each mount and the same on both motors, your servos are pointed forwads correctly.

 5. **Adjsut the vertival position of the tilt servos:**
    - Switch back to multicopter/tricopter mode and open the Mixer tab.